Chapter 7

 Travels in India

-Our First Class Carriage on the train journey in India
+Our First-Class Carriage on the train journey in India

-It was a time of spiritual discovery and by the time we reached Delhi I had become quite placid and easygoing, until, that is, I needed to purchase our next Railways tickets.
+It was a time of spiritual discovery for me and, by the time we reached Delhi, I had become quite placid and easy-going until that is, I needed to purchase our next railway tickets.
 We wanted to go to Agra, as no trip to India would be complete without a visit to the Taj Mahal.
-We were told which queue we needed to be in and prepared ourselves for a long and arduous wait.
-It was hours before we got to the window.
-When we got there, we were told that we needed to be upstairs where we joined another queue.
-Several hours later, we got to the front to be told we needed to be downstairs.
+We were directed to the appropriate queue and prepared ourselves for a long and arduous wait.
+It was hours before we got to the ticket window, however, once there, we were told that we needed to be upstairs where we joined another queue.
+Several hours later, we got to the front of the line to be told we needed to be downstairs instead!
 My calm evaporated.
-I found the biggest office and marched into it, and politely, expressed to the person sitting at the desk my displeasure at the events of the previous few hours.
-I never lose my temper or shout.
-I fixed the person behind the desk with my eyes and was offered a seat.
-Many years later when I was leaving the Territorial Army I was being dined out by my officers.
-That is a time they stand up and relate some of the stories that they recall and say nice things about you.
-One stood up and said that as long as he had known me, he had never heard my shout or even raise my voice, but I would fix someone with my eyes, and they would know that I wasn’t happy.
-That was the situation in Delhi, and shortly, a member of staff appeared with two tickets to Agra.
+I found the biggest office and marched into it.
+I have never been one to lose my temper or shout.
+Instead, I fixed my eyes on the person behind the desk. and politely expressed my total displeasure at the events of the previous few hours.
+I was offered a chair while someone looked into my complaint.

 Mary at the Taj Mahal 1978

-Me in my hippy days
+Me in my “hippy” days

 India is a place you either love or hate.
-I loved it but after two months I got food poisoning and wanted to go home.
+I loved it but, after two months, I got food poisoning and wanted to go home.
 Mary wanted to remain, so I left her there and returned to England.

 Chapter 8 - Return Home